kldtz/hmm-tagger/README.md

 ## Evaluation

-I evaluated the tagger on the German TIGER corpus using 10-fold cross validation: The corpus was partitioned into 10 parts with an equal number of sentences (5047).
+I evaluated the tagger on the German TIGER corpus ([Albert et al. (2003)](#albert-et-al-2003), [Brants et al. (2003)](#brants-et-al-2004)) using 10-fold cross validation: The corpus was partitioned into 10 parts with an equal number of sentences (5047).
 Each subsample was used to validate the model trained on the remaining 9 subsamples.
 The following table reports mean and standard deviation (in parantheses) of the per-tag accuracy across all ten folds.

 | Ngram size| Mean total accuracy| Mean acc. for known words| Mean acc. for unknown words|
 |----------:|-------------------:|-------------------------:|---------------------------:|